Mikejo5000/vsts-docs-pr/docs/work/backlogs/remove-delete-work-items.md

 ## Change the work item type

 >[!NOTE]
-><b>Feature availability: </b> The **Change type&hellip;** menu option is supported only from VSTS.
-You can't change the work item type of work items associated with test management.
+>You can't change the work item type of work items associated with test management.
 Both Contributors and users assigned Stakeholder access can change the work item type.

 Changing the work item type refreshes the work item form with the fields defined for the type selected.
 For example, you can change a bug to a task and the form will refresh with the fields defined for a task.